gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 ## Data worth - evaluating existing observations

 Here we identify which (existing) observations are most important to reducing the posterior uncertainty of a specific forecast.
-To acomplish this, we simply need to recalculate the Schur complement, but ignoring some of the observation sensitivities.
+To accomplish this, we simply need to recalculate the Schur complement, but ignoring some of the observation sensitivities.

 Once again, `pyemu` makes this easy for us with the `get_removed_obs_importance()` method.
 This method tests how important individual __non-zero__ observations are for reducing uncertainty for each forecast observation.
-By default, it tests all non-zero obsevrations in the control file and returns a `Dataframe`:
+By default, it tests all non-zero observations in the control file and returns a `Dataframe`: